AsgerBae/Catch-The-Coin/README.md

 * Visit the index.html file in your server.
 * Now you can make pull requests, just like every other GitHub project.

+Here is an [example](https://github.com/Toomai007/2D-Game/issues/3) of how an issue could look like.

 ## Versioning

 For transparency and insight into our release cycle, and for striving to maintain backward compatibility, 2D-Game will be maintained under the Semantic Versioning guidelines as much as possible.